-Hit the ‘get started now’ button to pick your hosting plan.
+Hit the ‘Get Started’ button to pick your hosting plan.
 The basic plan is fine for now, and you can always upgrade later or even cancel within 30 days if you change your mind.

-Follow the on-screen instructions to complete your registration of your new hosting account.
+Follow the on-screen instructions to complete the registration of your new hosting account.

 Step 3: How to install WordPress on your brand new host

-The great thing about handling your blog setup with Bluehost is that you can install WordPress in just one click.
+The great thing about handling your blog set up with Bluehost is that you can install WordPress with just one click.

-Once you’ve made your purchase, just hit ‘Install WordPress’ and you’re ready to go!
+Once you’ve made your purchase, login to your Bluehost account and just hit ‘Install WordPress’ (under the Website menu) and you’re ready to go!